PTSD Treatment in Boulder, Colorado

 Common Causes of PTSD

-- Physical Assault or Abuse: Experiences such as domestic violence, childhood abuse, or sexual assault are significant risk factors for PTSD.
+- Physical Assault or Abuse: Domestic violence, childhood abuse, and sexual assault are among the most significant contributors to PTSD and often require specialized trauma-informed care.

 Signs and Symptoms of PTSD